-But getting an extra helping can be confusing.
-Should you buy marine collagen, or one derived from animals’ bone and skin?
-What’s the difference between Type 1, 2, and 3—something a lot of supplement brands tout on the label?
-And WTF is hydrolyzed collagen?
+Getting an extra helping of collagen can be confusing.
+Should you buy marine collagen or one derived from animals' bone and skin?
+What's the difference between Type 1, 2, and 3—something a lot of supplement brands tout on the label?
+And what is hydrolyzed collagen?

-To help set the record straight, I called up Nick Bitz, MD, a licensed, board-certified naturopathic doctor and collagen expert.
+To help set the record straight, I called up Nick Bitz, ND, a licensed, board-certified naturopathic doctor and collagen expert.
 (Full disclosure, supplement brand Youtheory tapped him to be their chief scientific officer.)
-Dr. Bitz’s background in botanical medicine and nutritional supplements made him just the guy I needed to answer all the confusing down-and-dirty collagen questions.
-Here, he explains the different types and offers up his best advice for buying collagen that’s truly good for you.
+Dr. Bitz's background in botanical medicine and nutritional supplements made him just the guy I needed to answer all the confusing down-and-dirty collagen questions.
+I also tapped Will Cole, IFMCP, a leading functional medicine expert and doctor of natural medicine, for additional intel.
+Here, they explain the different types of collagen and offer up their best advice for buying collagen that's truly good for you.

 Picking a collagen source can feel a little bit like ordering dinner at a wedding: Do you want chicken or fish?
 In the end, the animal versus marine debate doesn't matter as much as you might think.
 "Collagen is collagen is collagen," Dr. Bitz says.
 "It's always the same protein regardless of the source.
 Right now, there's not one that's preferable for human consumption."